 Full Surrender – If you want all of the cash in your policy and do not need the death benefit, you can surrender the policy and receive all of the accumulated cash minus any surrender charges.

 After we review Universal Life and Whole Life Insurance, the main difference that really stands out is the flexibility in the universal life policy.
 And, although we didn’t discuss it, Universal Life can be much cheaper than whole life because you can control how much you want to fund the policy.

-But be careful, underfunding your coverage may result in a lapse and leave you without this needed coverage.
-The good news is, however, your insurance company will provide you with an annual statement which will include a guaranteed coverage period, therefore, providing you with a fair warning if your policy is running out of money.
+But be careful.
+Underfunding your coverage may result in a lapse and leave you without this needed coverage.
+The good news is your insurance company will provide you with an annual statement that will include a guaranteed coverage period, therefore, providing you with a fair warning if your policy is running out of money.